mukhanov/prometheus-metrics-exporter/README.md

 # prometheus-metrics-exporter

 Aggregates metrics of all running containers on the host and exports them to prometheus through only one endpoint.
 So you don't need to add each container address to scrape config.
-Metric names are transformed by appending a prefix to each of them.
+Metric names are transformed by appending a tag to each of them.
 Container must have label "prometheus.enable=true".

 Example: